Here are some hot areas that may put your tax return in the IRS audit pool

 Normally, the passive loss rules prevent the deduction of rental real estate losses.
 But there are two important exceptions.
 If you actively participate in the renting of your property, you can deduct up to $25,000 of loss against your other income.
 But this $25,000 allowance phases out as adjusted gross income exceeds $100,000 and disappears entirely once your AGI reaches $150,000.
 A second exception applies to real estate professionals who spend more than 50% of their working hours and 750 or more hours each year materially participating in real estate as developers, brokers, landlords or the like.
 They can write off losses without limitation.
 But the IRS is scrutinizing rental real estate losses, especially those written off by taxpayers claiming to be real estate pros.
 The agency will check to see whether they worked the necessary hours, especially in cases of landlords whose day jobs are not in the real estate business.

 Schedule C is a treasure trove of tax deductions for self-employeds.
 But it’s also a gold mine for IRS agents, who know from experience that self-employeds sometimes claim excessive deductions.
-History shows that most underreporting of income and overstating of deductions are done by those who are self-employed.
-And the IRS looks at both higher-grossing sole proprietorships and smaller ones.
+History shows that most under-reporting of income and overstating of deductions are done by those who are self-employed.
+And the IRS looks at both high-grossing sole proprietorships as well as smaller ones.

 Big deductions for meals, travel and entertainment are always ripe for audit.
 A large write-off here will set off alarm bells, especially if the amount seems too high for the business.
 Agents are on the lookout for personal meals or claims that don’t satisfy the strict substantiation rules.
 To qualify for meal or entertainment deductions, you must keep detailed records that document for each expense the amount, the place, the people attending, the business purpose and the nature of the discussion or meeting.
 Also, you must keep receipts for expenditures over $75 or for any expense for lodging while traveling away from home.
 Without proper documentation, your deduction is toast.